CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

 **2D-map**: Once loaded in the GUI, if `Fitspy` detects that a '.txt' file corresponds to a 2D-map input data file (via the tabulation :code:`\t` as first character), this one is expanded.
 That is to say that each spectrum of the 2D-map appears individually in the files selection widget according to the 2D-map file basename and the (X) and (Y) spectrum coordinates in the grid as prefix::

     {basename}  X={X} Y={Y}

 A  2D-map figure is also opened to facilitate both the spectrum selection and the interaction with the files selector widget.
+Additionally, it allows to see the fit parameters in 2D displaying.

 .. figure::  ../_static/2d-map.png